DefElement/defelement.com/CONTRIBUTING.md

 add a square-shaped image to the [pictures/](https://github.com/mscroggs/defelement.com/blob/main/pictures/) folder.

 ## Code of conduct
-We expect all our contributors to follow [the Contributor Covenant](CODE_OF_CONDUCT.md).
+We expect all our contributors to follow our [code of conduct](CODE_OF_CONDUCT.md).
 Any unacceptable behaviour can be reported to Matthew (defelement@mscroggs.co.uk).